Vancouver BC Fishing Report

 If you need accommodation or guide suggestions around Chilliwack, please take a look at the listing on Tourism Chilliwack's website.

-Stave River fall salmon fishery has ended with perhaps the odd coho and chum salmon in the system.
-Anglers can now look forward to targeting cutthroat trout in the next few months.
+Stave River produces anadromous cutthroat trout and mountain whitefish during this time of the year.
+Fishing is spotty.
+It's generally a very peaceful river to try out, which is quite a contrast to the fall salmon fishing season.
 Please note that shore access by foot is still very difficult due to limited parking in the area during the dam upgrade.
 This construction upgrade is expected to take place for another six years.
 Your best option to access this river is by a boat from the Fraser River.

 For information on salmon and trout fishing in the Stave River and tributaries on the north side of the Fraser River (Kanaka Creek, Nicomen Slough, Norrish Creek, Harrison River), visit Hatch Match'r Fly and Tackle in Maple Ridge.
 Owner Randy Morgan is also an eager flyfishing instructor so don't hesitate to ask him questions.